skr31/SONiC/doc/nvidia_component_listing_hld.md

 ## Internal NVIDIA Components
 The .mk files under `sonic-buildimage/platform/mellanox/` export the versions of each of the Nvidia components: SDK, FW, SAI, HW-MGMT, MFT.
-We will add a makefile with a target that outputs a file and write all the versions to it.
+We will add a makefile with a target that creates a file and writes all the versions to it.

-`sonic-buildimage/platform/mellanox/component-versions/Makefile`:
+The `slave.mk` file will not be affected by this.

+The versions file will be created in `sonic-buildimage/platform/mellanox/component-versions/Makefile`:
 ```
 .ONESHELL:
 SHELL = /bin/bash